srazdokunebil/PathEditor/README.md

  2 | `/pe reposition` | Move the closest node to your current position.
  4 | `/pe add` | Add a node connected to the last node of your path.
  5 | `/pe del` | Deletes the closest node to your position.
  6 | `/pe new` | Initializes new path.
-CAREFUL!
+WARNING!
 This will delete your current path.

 ## Usage